 Contingent consideration is recorded as a liability in the accompanying condensed consolidated balance sheets in accordance with ASC 480, which requires freestanding financial instruments where the company must or could settle the obligation by issuing a variable number of its shares, and the obligation's monetary value is based solely or predominantly on variations in something other than the fair value of the company's shares, to be recorded as a liability at fair value and re-valued at each reporting date, with changes in the fair value reported in the condensed consolidated statements of operations.
-The estimated fair value of the Melon Contingent Consideration was \$1,432,000 at June 30, 2023, resulting in a change in fair value of \$82,000, which is included in contingent consideration expense in the accompanying statement of operations for the three and six months ended June 30, 2023.
+The estimated fair value of the Melon Contingent Consideration was \$682,000 at September 30, 2023.
 The fair value of the Melon Contingent Consideration on the respective valuation dates was determined utilizing a Monte Carlo simulation model and measured using Level 3 inputs, as described at Note 2.
-Assumptions utilized in connection with utilization of the Monte Carlo simulation model for the periods presented included risk free interest rates of 4.04 % and 5.14%, volatility rate of 85%, and discount rate of 30%.
+Assumptions utilized in connection with utilization of the Monte Carlo simulation model for the periods presented included risk free interest rates ranging from 4.04 % to 5.35%, volatility rates ranging from 70% to 85%, and discount rate of 30%.